zaktech96/aipodcast-newsletter/README.md

      - Create a new project
      - Note: When creating your database password, avoid special characters like '#' and '&' as they cause URL encoding issues
      - Copy your database password and keep it safe (ideally in a password manager)
-     - Copy your `SUPABASE_URL` and `SUPABASE_SERVICE_KEY` from the 'Connect' modal on the main Project Dashboard page (click on the 'Connect' button) and then go to the 'App Frameworks' tab
+     - Copy your `NEXT_PUBLIC_SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY` from the 'Connect' modal on the main Project Dashboard page (click on the 'Connect' button) and then go to the 'App Frameworks' tab
      - Copy your `DATABASE_URL` and `DIRECT_URL` from the same 'Connect' modal under the 'ORMs' tab (without the quotations)
      - You'll use these as the env vars when deploying to Vercel
      - **IMPORTANT**: Enable Row Level Security (RLS) for all your tables in Supabase